|Requirements||Why is this required?||Questions? Contact:|

 Review Immunization Requirements & Submit Proof of Immunization

-Students must provide documentation of immunization for and/or immunity from communicable diseases and comply with all Larner College of Medicine requirements for working in a health care environment as is outlined in the Student Handbook.
+Students must provide documentation of immunization for and/or immunity from communicable diseases and comply with all Larner College of Medicine requirements for working in a health care environment as is outlined in the Medical Student Handbook Policy 670.10: Immunizations and Other Health Information.

 Completed forms, signed by your medical provider, should be submitted directly to Student Health Services at the Center for Health and Wellbeing (425 Pearl Street, Burlington, VT 05401).